DISCLAIMER: READ FIRST.

 "You look beautiful, and if that doesn't blow Ari away, I don't know what will."
 Dominique compliments.

 "I hope so," standing and placing a hand on her stomach; Teddy blows out her cheeks.
 "I'm terrified that tonight's proposition will go wrong.
 What if Ari laughs at me?"

 "You'll be okay.
 I'm sure Ari is just as nervous.
 In fact, I know he is, just secretly."
 Dominique whispers reassuringly.

 "Oh god, I think I'm totally buzzed, Teddy."
-Poppy slurs, trying to climb from the car and stumbles out onto the driveway.
-She stands to straighten out her short cocktail dress wanting to at least maintain her dignity.
+Poppy slurs, as she stumbles out onto the driveway, and stands straightening out her short cocktail dress.

 "I know what you mean."
 A drunken Teddy giggles, falling out behind her, also trying not fall over.

 Teetering in their high heels, they amble up the footpath to the front door where Dominique’s parent’s, Jaxson and Audrina are greeting each guest as they arrive.
 Directing them through the house and to the open marquee in the expansive backyard.

 "Oh, my goodness girls, are you all sloshed already?"
 She asks smiling mischievously and embraces each of them, looking as stunning as always in a midnight blue cocktail dress.
 The slim fit accentuating her curvaceous body, and her fair skin, standing out against the jet-black hair draping around her bare shoulders.